OXID-eSales/paypal-checkout-documentation/releases/paypal-checkout-240.rst

 * Versatility: Supports the selection or addition of shipping addresses and payment methods in the PayPal account, as well as two-factor authentication in multiple countries.
 * Improved customer experience on return: Customers who have saved their PayPal Wallet in the vault can pay faster for future purchases and, if desired, change their payment method.

-For more information on PayPal Vaulting, under :ref:`configuration:Configuration` see the section on :ref:`configuration:Disabling PayPal Vaulting`.
+For more information on PayPal Vaulting, under :ref:`configuration:Configuration` see the section on :ref:`configuration:Deactivating PayPal Vaulting`.

 Activating PayPal Vaulting retrospectively
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^